How often should I replace the tires on my Lincoln vehicle?

 - Tires that have been driven while flat

-Your local Lincoln dealer or Quick Lane has the right tires for your vehicle, competitive pricing, and is the best place for any other service your vehicle needs, including tire rotation, wheel alignment, and more.
+Your local Lincoln Retailer or Quick Lane has the right tires for your vehicle, competitive pricing, and is the best place for any other service your vehicle needs, including tire rotation, wheel alignment, and more.

-For vehicle specific information, see your Owner's Manual.
+For vehicle-specific information, see your Owner's Manual.